A high-ranking university

 The "Casa de Porras" University Cultural Centre runs over 50 different cultural and vocational courses in the areas of the literary and performing arts, graphic arts, crafts, physical and mental well-being, and lifestyle courses.

-Whether you require academic, career or psychological support, or you simply want to get involved in a student society or volunteering activities; the UGR caters to your every need.
+Whether you require academic or career guidance, or you simply want to get involved in a student society or volunteering activities; the UGR caters to your every need.